 For analysis and scouting reports on the Blue Jays earlier picks, click here.

-From Chris Crawford’s MLB Draft book is the following report:
+From Chris Crawford’s fantastic MLB Draft book is the following report:

 MLB Pipeline had the following to say:

-The Blue Jays have seven more picks today.
-We’ll have coverage on the picks in the next two rounds moments after they happen, and rounds six through ten at the end of the day.
+The Blue Jays are done drafting for the night.
+Tomorrow, rounds three through ten will be take place.
+We’ll have coverage on the picks in rounds three through five moments after they happen, and rounds six through ten at the end of the day.

 Lead Photo: Dan Hamilton-USA TODAY Sports

 Chris Crawford’s MLB Draft Book can be purchased on iBooks for just $4.99.
 It’s a must buy for anybody looking to learn more about all the top players in the 2016 draft class.